arijit69-web/BackEnd-Development-in-JavaScript/13. Version Control with GIT/Git Merge, Rebase, Cherry Pick, Rerere & Fetch.md

 The git rerere functionality is a bit of a hidden feature.
 The name stands for “reuse recorded resolution” and, as the name implies, it allows you to ask Git to remember how you’ve resolved a hunk conflict so that the next time it sees the same conflict, Git can resolve it for you automatically.

-Visit these link to learn more about Git Rerere :
+Visit these link to learn more about Git Rerere:

 - [Git Rerere](https://git-scm.com/book/en/v2/Git-Tools-Rerere)